haskell/hie-bios/README.md

   * This environment variable is *only* available if a shell program is given.

-The program flow is roughly as follows: the process must consult the `HIE_BIOS_OUTPUT` environment variable and write a list of options to this file separated by newlines.
+The program flow is roughly as follows:
+The process must consult the `HIE_BIOS_OUTPUT` environment variable and write a list of options to this file, separated by newlines.
 Once the process finishes running, `hie-bios` reads this file and uses the arguments to set up the GHC session.
 This is how GHC's build system is able to support `hie-bios`.
 Note, the `program` is intended to produce the build flags to compile the *whole* component the given source file belongs to.
-This entails that the `program` lists all module- and file targets of the component.
+This entails that the `program` lists all of the component's module- and file targets.

 A good guiding specification for this file is that the following commands should work for any file in your project.